-Freshly-groomed trails and deep powder greet skiers in Wisconsin and beyond, the result of a plentiful winter season.
-Serious downhillers dealing with or recovering from anterior cruciate ligament (ACL) injuries may be asking themselves, "How long do I have to keep off the slopes?"
+Freshly groomed trails and deep powder greet skiers in Wisconsin and beyond, the result of a plentiful winter season.
+Serious downhillers dealing with or recovering from anterior cruciate ligament injuries might be asking themselves, "How long do I have to keep off the slopes?"

 According to UW Health Sports Medicine orthopedic surgeon Geoffrey Baer, MD, perfect ACL health isn't as crucial to their sport as it is to, say, a football or basketball player.
 So skiers may be able to return sooner than they think, with a few precautions.